Tires – For – Cars – Suv’s – Trucks

 Appreciate: That You dropped into cruise around my site.

-I am going to hang some pictures of some of the older generation loved and respected cars and trucks, possible along with some new more current auto versions.
+I am going to hang some pictures of some of the older generation’s loved and respected cars and trucks, possibly along with some new more current auto versions.

-So if You ever got to get behind the wheel and drove one of these gracious cars or trucks, You would be noticing that on a cold morning or a vehicle that has sat for an extended period of time, that when You went to drive away that the ride would be noticeably quite rough.
+So if You ever got to get behind the wheel and drove one of these gracious cars or trucks, You would be noticing that on a cold morning or a vehicle that has sat for an extended period of time, when You went to drive away that the ride would be noticeably quite rough.

-Randomly picked truck here: although maybe the colors could be influencing me to post one of so many awesome
+Randomly picked a truck here: although maybe the colors could be influencing me to post one of so many awesome

 Red Truck Picture by Pixabay.

 trucks of (yesterday past) is that even a word or did I make that up?

-As you are probably aware of these vehicles of time past, are, I am quite sure “tire dressed” with the best Rims and best Tires to fit the vehicles and the driver’s application.
+As you are probably aware these vehicles of time past, are, I am quite sure “tire dressed” with the best Rims and best Tires to fit the vehicles and the driver’s application.